Our Board

 Flyn van Ewijk

 Flyn van Ewijk is Regional Director, Asia Pacific for LanzaJet where is responsible for the planning, development and execution of the company’s strategic objectives and sustainable aviation fuel projects across Asia Pacific.
 Flyn has two decades of experience in the aviation and sustainable aviation fuel sectors.
 Flyn has dedicated his career to building SAF industries in the United States and Australia, having held leadership roles developing waste-to-SAF projects in the United States, and with Qantas where he led the airline’s SAF strategy.
-Flyn also serves as Interim Chair of the SAF Alliance of Australia and New Zealand (SAFAANZ), which advocates on behalf of industry for the policy settings needed to support a domestic SAF industry.
+Flyn also served as Interim Chair of the SAF Alliance of Australia and New Zealand (SAFAANZ), which advocates on behalf of industry for the policy settings needed to support a domestic SAF industry.